MultiPoolMiner/MultiPoolMiner/README.md

 Some miners (currently Claymore*, Gminer, lolMinerEquihash, Nanominer, SRBMinerCryptonight & Wildrig) enumerate the GPU devices based on the PCI deviceID.
 All other miners use the device order as returned by the OpenCL API.
-The result of the two ordering methods can be differnt and will lead to invalid device selectons where two miners, e.g. Gminer and ClaymoreDual, are selecting different device IDs, but as a consequence will finally end up running on the same GPU causing errors.
+The result of the two ordering methods can be different and will lead to invalid device selections where the  affected miners will not mine on the correct device.

 To override the PCI deviceID mapping create a section in the config file similar to this:

     {
-      ...
       "DevicePciOrderMapping": {
         "GPU#00": "0",
         "GPU#01": "1",
         "GPU#02": "3",
         "GPU#03": "2"
-      },
-    ...
+      }
     }
 Note: In most cases there is no need for this extra mapping and all miners will operate just fine.
 This mapping only applies to miners using the PCI deviceID for the device enumeration.
 More info can be found here: